dwbond/advisor/README.md

 **First orders of business**

 * how do you make coreqs work? right now it assumes that a coreq has to come first, but that's obviously not how they work
-* autocomplete js for the course name field (after a user puts in the department abbreviation and the course name
+* autocomplete js for the course name field (after a user puts in the department abbreviation and the course name (note unlike bookshare this information needn't be editable)
 * scraping of catalog.gmu.edu for the database (this also means that with a single command everyone can be working on the same database :3)
-* The student models needs to support the Django User Model
 * Forms on the index and create pages need to submit information
 * Forms on index and create pages also need to expand to an additional fields; also needs to take into consideration the max available
-* does the create page need to reload in between submissions?
-I don't really know how that works
+* does the create page need to reload in between submissions? ajax or a new page?
+* create ux-- timeline sidebar, countdown box indicating number of credits remaining
-* LDAP auth
+* LDAP auth/login
+* compare trajectories (2 timeline | 5 classlist one  | 5 classlist two)
+* scraping the stie to populate the database
+* moving over to mysql
+* there's some design work that needs to be done, as well as polishing, like privacy
 * Testing testing testing.

 **Pipe Dreams**